neurodevs/node-test-counter/README.md

 ### Global Installation

 node-test-counter also comes with a built-in CLI that can be installed globally so you can run it from anywhere without needing a local script.
-See [Usage](#usage) section for more details.
+See [CLI Usage](#cli-usage) section for more details.

 ```bash
 npm install -g @neurodevs/node-test-counter